krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/Authentication.md

 > **Correct Configuration:**
 > - All seven scopes above must be added as **Delegated** permissions
 > - Remove `Mail.ReadWrite` if listed as **Application** permission
-> - Remove `User.Read` if not needed for other purposes
 > - Grant admin consent for all delegated permissions
 >
 > See [Creating Outlook App](pages/CreatingOutlookApp.md) for detailed setup instructions.